-The Group's gross profit for the Year amounted to approximately RMB162.2 million (2021: RMB103.9 million), representing an increase of approximately 56.1%.
-The Group's gross profit margin during the Year was approximately 56.7% (2021: 45.8%), representing an increase of approximately 23.8%.
-Such increase was primarily due to the increase in the revenue from tuition fee and boarding fee over the increase in the cost of sales during the Year.
+The Group's gross profit for the Year amounted to approximately RMB210.0 million (2023: RMB213.1 million).
+The Group's gross profit margin during the Year was approximately 56.3% (2023: 60.1%), Such decrease was primarily due to the increase in cost of sales over the increase in the revenue from tuition fee and boarding fee during the Year.